marcosbmariano/autodatabases/README.md

 # autodatabases
-This is a module (library) to be used in an Android Application This module is a mechanism to create relational databases from a java object without the need for the user to use SQL code and provide methods for data manipulation.
+This is a module (library) to be used in an Android Application.
+This module is a mechanism to create relational databases from a java object without the need for SQL code .
+The module also provide methods for data manipulation.
+(CRUD)

 @Table(name = "Costumers") // Table name
 public class Costumer extends Model {